 - No glass lenses.
 All safety lenses must be made of polycarbonate, or a similarly tough plastic lens material

 - Frames must have non-removable side shields

-- Frames & Lenses must be marked with indicators to allow inspectors to verify the appliance meets the AS/NZS 1337.6 standard
+- Frames and lenses must be marked with indicators to allow inspectors to verify the appliance meets the AS/NZS 1337.6 standard

 Personal eye protectors should be (AS/NZS 1336.4.3):